-This is the most significant pillar of belief; declaring outwardly, "There is none worthy of worship except Allah and Muhammad is the final messenger of Allah."
+This is the most significant pillar of belief declaring outwardly; "There is none worthy of worship except Allah and Mohammad is the final Messenger of Allah."

-The is the agreement between you and Allah, confirming that you accept the belief in one God (Allah), and that Muhammad was sent as His final messenger and prophet.
-The result of this makes you part of the Muslim community, which is there to help and support you in achieving your goals and understanding your purpose in life.
+This is the agreement between you and Allah, confirming that you accept the belief of one God (Allah), and that Mohammad was sent as His final Messenger and Prophet.
+The result of this makes you part of the Muslim community, which is there to help and support you in achieving your goals and purpose in life.